bojand/ghz/README.md

   -z  Duration of application to send requests.
 When duration is reached,
       application stops and exits.
 If duration is specified, n is ignored.
       Examples: -z 10s -z 3m.
+  -x  Maximum duration of application to send requests with n setting respected.
+      If duration is reached before n requests are completed, application stops and exits.
+      Examples: -x 10s -x 3m.

   -d  The call data as stringified JSON.
   -D  Path for call data JSON file.
 For example, /home/user/file.json or ./file.json.